ALL STATE DATA UPDATED FOR 2022!

 Minnesota Hearings Approval Over Time

-As the table and the below chart indicate, Minnesota has dipped above and below, but are currently falling behind the national average when it comes to approvals at the Hearing level.
-In 2020, Minnesota ranked 36th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, Minnesota has dipped above and below, but are currently slightly behind the national average when it comes to approvals at the Hearing level.
+In 2021, Minnesota ranked 27th in the nation for highest percentage of approvals at Hearings.

 However, as you’ll see below, all individual hearing offices in Minnesota are not the same – each office has its own approval rates, and almost as importantly, waiting times.
 Which hearing office your case is assigned to in Minnesota may have a significant bearing on your chances for approval.